Updates

 Jessica Lockwood had been reported missing the previous day after failing to pick up her son.
 With the help of her family, authorities tracked her cell phone and discovered it abandoned along Route 424.

-Investigators reviewed the phone and found a series of text messages between Lockwood and a contact saved as “Og,” later identified as Terrence Leroy Ray, age 55.
+Investigators reviewed the phone and found a series of text messages between Lockwood and a contact saved as “Og,” later identified as Terence Leroy Ray, age 55.
 Lockwood’s final message, sent at 2:33 p.m. on April 26 to “Og”, read, “Here.
 I have to get my son.”

-Police interviewed Lockwood’s incarcerated husband, James Lockwood, who told them he knew “Og” to be a pill dealer.
-Lockwood is serving a one-year prison sentence for firing a gun at a group of teenagers trespassing near the Harwood Volunteer Fire Company in Hazle Township, where both he and his wife had been active members.
-James started his prison sentence on April 10, just a few weeks before the murder.
+James is serving a one-year prison sentence for firing a gun at a group of teenagers trespassing near the Harwood Volunteer Fire Company in Hazle Township, where both he and his wife had been active members.
+He started his prison sentence on April 10, just a few weeks before the murder.

 Ray has a prescription for Percocet, according to the affidavit of probable cause.